-The Baluch have been isolated for many years due to Pakistan's harsh climate, the difficulty of communicating in mountainous terrain, and their reputation as bandits.
+The Baluch have been isolated for many years due to Pakistan's harsh climate, the difficulty of communicating in mountainous terrain, and their former reputation as bandits.
 Since the governments of Iran, Afghanistan, and Pakistan all have a share in Baluchistan's welfare, they have begun building roads and developing agriculture programs.
 However, the Baluch have remained largely unaffected by these developmental changes.

 Very little missions work is taking place among the Southern Baluch.
-The Jesus Film is available; however, there are only a few known believers among them.
+The JESUS Film is available; however, there are only a few known believers among them.

 Since illiteracy among the Baluch is very high, Christian workers might find open doors into Pakistan as teachers.